scozv/blog/_pages/cv.en.md

 ## Candidate Overview

-### Working Experiences in Last Two Years

-I grew fast in the last two years, I delivered a small online shopping project with 6 members team during 2015 to 2016 when I was studying in SJTU for Master of Software Engineering.

-As the Tech Lead, I improved a lot from the stage that only gross requirement was available to the stage that all features had been delivered, calling this as the _Zero to One_.

-I led 3 small teams in recent two years, I learn the collaboration, the communication, how to build the initial development team, and how to get support resources from outside scope.
-And I also made the decisions on the product I owned.

-I moved to Singapore from January of 2017, learning and writing on React, Scala, and most important, on delivering the solutions.

-I read and I learn.
-I have already passed the Level I exam of CFA.
-My Master degree graduation paper submitted on June 2017, which has addressed the Loose Coupling architecture and the application in Financial Information System, has been accepted for the degree certification issued on November 2017.

-### Three Stages of 9 Years on Software Engineering
+### Three Phases of 9 Years on Software Engineering

-I consider the 9 years of software engineering experiences as three stages below.
+I consider 9 years of my software engineering experiences as three phases below.

-The first stage was from the 2009 when I just graduated from University to the 2014.
+The first phase was from 2009 when I just graduated from university to 2014.
 I worked in Healthcare, Insurance project.
-I learnt the information is much more valuable than the raw data, and also learnt the skill of the data query optimization.
-I read MSDN articles, improved my English reading and writing.
+I learnt querying the information form the raw data, and also learnt the skill of the data query optimization.
-However in that period, I was just working as a team member.

-The second stage was from the 2014 when I was enrolled into the SJTU with full score on entrance exam of specialized course to the the 2016.
+The second phase was from 2014 when I was enrolled into the SJTU to 2016.
 I worked in a Corporate Liquidation System, the CI platform, and I passed the CFA Level I exam.
-I realized the difference between being a team developer and being the Team Lead.
-Then I delivered a online shopping system with 6 members team, improved my architecture ability.
-However, in these 2 years, I realized that I had limited conception on engineering practice.
+I realized the difference between being a team developer and being a Team Lead.
+I delivered a online shopping system with 6 members part-time team, improved my decoupling and architecture ability.
+Meanwhile, I started to implement fundamental algorithm with JavaScript (see project [tango](https://scozv.github.io/tango/en/)), including linear, sorting and basic graph algorithm.

-The third stage was from September 2016 when I joined the Infrastructure Architect Group of Hujiang to January 2017 when I moved to working in Singapore and to now.
+The third phase was from September 2016 when I joined the Infrastructure Architecture Group in Hujiang to January 2017 when I moved to Singapore until now.
 I understand that a programming language is the expression of requirement.
-No need to spend too much energy on comparing the different programming languages, instead, software engineering is much more important, such as deployment, monitoring, log system, Health Check, and metrics, also including the conceptions of architecture design, such as concurrent, reliability, throughput.
-Besides, a project owner needs to understand and plan the roadmap, resources (internal or external) of project.
+Writing the program with high quality of source code is just one step of Software Engineering.
+A lot of efforts should be also applied on deployment, monitoring, data integration, log system, health check, and metrics, also the architecture design as well, such as concurrent, reliability, throughput.
-In recent 1 year, I practiced not just the delivery of code, but also the engineering ability and being the owner of project.
+A project owner needs to understand and plan the roadmap, resources (internal or external) of project.

-I delivery the solution on time, and I ensure the system keeping running.
+I try to delivery the solution as scheduled, and ensure the system keeping running.
+Reading the log history of the project I own every morning is a part of daily work if it's possible, and building the alert for realtime monitoring is also a part of my task.

 ### Next Plan

 I am pushing myself to be an Architect or Leading role in Software Engineering now, since I've already prepared a lot for this in recent 4 ~ 5 years.

 <style>
 .clear {